Axidify/Terminality-V2/README.md

    - Root Directory: `client`
   - Build Command: use the one-liner above
   - Publish Directory: `dist`

+#### SPA routing (rewrite rule)
+Single Page Apps need a rewrite so deep links like `/app` and `/reset` serve `index.html`.

+In your Render Static Site (frontend) service:
+- Settings → Redirects/Rewrites → Add Rule
+  - Source: `/*`
+  - Destination: `/index.html`
+  - Action: `Rewrite`

+Save and redeploy the static site.
+Without this rule, navigating directly to `/app` returns a 404 from the static host.

 ### Common pitfalls
 - If Render detects Python and asks for `requirements.txt`, the service was created with the wrong runtime.
 Delete it and re-create as a Node service with Root Directory set to `server`.